AI Governance in Fraud Detection

 - AI used in fraud detection is subject to PSD2 (RTS-SCA) and AMLD6 compliance.

-- Because these regulations mandate fraud prevention measures, AI used in these processes is classified as high-risk AI under the AI Act.
+- Because these regulations mandate fraud prevention measures, AI used in these processes qualifies as high-risk AI under the AI Act.

 -